 I think we have to be careful with the word disruption.
 I prefer enhancement.
 Too many people get too much attention because they put the word disruption before their sales pitch.
 Recruitment has been enhanced hugely in recent years.
 In 2004, LinkedIn was launched and whilst it made search mildly easier it has plateaued as a recruitment tool in recent years.
 Other products and apps are hitting the market and we embrace anything that can improve us.

-What are GRM’s goals for 2017 in Hong Kong and in greater Asia-Pacific?
+What are GRM’s goals for 2017 in Hong Kong and in the greater Asia-Pacific?

 2016 was all about expansion and growth for us, 2017 is about stability, growth and investing in our people.
-We have a lot of inward looking projects ready to launch that are designed to make our staff stronger.
-The ultimate benefit of this improvement, will be our clients.
+We are ready to launch a lot of inward-looking projects designed to make our staff stronger.
+The ultimate benefit of this improvement will be our clients.

 For more information about GRMSearch, please see their website